flashsherlock/fMRIdata/7T/odor/readme.md

 Save respiration from Biopac to 1d file that used in physiology correction.

 ## nophy
 Analysis same as above but without physioloy correction (pade).
+This can be a backup for all of the analysis.

 # MVPA